I wrote my first holographic (handwritten) will at age 27, right before taking off on a six-month around-the-world adventure.

 Can you think of any other wishes not included in this list?
 You may, for example, be thinking about your pets.
 It’s illegal in most states to name your pet as a beneficiary, however, you can still leave instructions for their care that include naming a guardian of sorts, and leaving that guardian funds to care for your pet.

 You may also wish to include a "Living Will", which is a written declaration by you with instructions for medical staff should you become gravely ill and unable to communicate your wishes yourself.
-An example of a situation like this is sometimes referred to as "pulling the plug", when you sustain brain damage and are in a permanent vegetative state.
+An example of this is referred to as "permission to pull the plug" in a situation where you sustained brain damage and are in a permanent vegetative state.

 11. List any other wishes.